wcmc-its/t32_table_generator/README.md

 2. Update the data with mentor, mentee, relationship, grant, citation, etc. information
 3. Update the Grant ID.
 This specifies which ID in T32demo_grants should be called.
 4. Execute the query from your terminal.
-5. Output the results as `FileName.xml.` Be sure not to use a comma as a delimiter.
+5. Output the results as `FileName.xml`, which is Office Open XML format.
+Be sure not to use a comma as a delimiter.
 Tabs are okay.
 6. Open this document in Microsoft Word.
 The file should look like `Table5a_SampleOutput.xml`